 Step 1 - Contact the local government authority (council or shire) and discuss the specific building or structure with a view to identify the specific process and documentation required;

 Step 2 - Confirm if the unauthorised structures require planning approval.
-If this is the case a trospective planning approval must be obtained from council before the Building Approval Certificate can be issued;
+If this is the case a retrospective planning approval must be obtained from council before the Building Approval Certificate can be issued;

 Step 3 - completed the Building Approval Certificate application form (such as the BA13);

-Step 4 - Engage an independent Building Surveyor to confirm documentation and technical certificates that may be required such as Structural Engineer’s report, Energy efficiency report, BAL report;
+Step 4 - Engage a Registered Building Surveyor to confirm documentation and technical certificates that may be required such as Structural Engineer’s report, Energy efficiency report, BAL report;

-Step 5 - Employ a structural engineer to undertake the necessary inspection, reporting, documentation and certification in accordance with relevant standards.
+Step 5 - Find a structural engineer to undertake the necessary inspection, reporting, documentation and engineering certification in accordance with relevant Australian standards;

 Step 6 - Submit all the above documents to the relevant Council or Shire for assessment.